kredar/kredar.github.io/_posts/2023-09-03-AI-primer-for-pm.md

 - Create a detailed project timeline and budget.
 - Consider the long-term maintenance costs of the AI system.

-# What to Be Mindful of When Building AI Products

-## Bias and Unfairness
-AI algorithms can perpetuate or even exacerbate existing biases in society.
-This can happen when algorithms are trained on biased datasets or if their structures inadvertently introduce bias.

-**Examples:**
-1. **Gender Bias in Resume Screening**: Algorithms that favour resumes with male-dominated activities can perpetuate gender imbalances in certain industries.
-2. **Racial Bias in Facial Recognition**: These systems may struggle to accurately identify individuals from diverse ethnic backgrounds, leading to potential injustices.

-**Mitigation Strategies:**
-- Employ diverse training datasets.
-- Perform algorithmic fairness audits.
-- Involve a diverse team in the development and validation process.

-## Explainability
-The "black box" nature of complex AI algorithms often hinders transparency, making it difficult to explain model decisions and outcomes.

-**Examples:**
-1. **Healthcare Diagnostics**: If a machine learning model predicts a particular diagnosis, clinicians must understand why so they can make informed decisions.
-2. **Loan Approval Systems**: Knowing why a loan application was rejected can help applicants improve their financial behaviour.

-**Mitigation Strategies:**
-- Use explainable AI models or techniques like LIME or SHAP.
-- Provide clear documentation for internal algorithms and decision-making processes.

-## Privacy, Compliance, and Security
-Ensuring user privacy and compliance with data protection regulations is essential.
-This includes safeguarding user data through techniques like data anonymization and encryption.

-**Examples:**
-1. **Healthcare Data**: Personal health information should be anonymized before being processed by AI models.
-2. **Financial Transactions**: Protecting users' banking and credit card information using encryption and secure channels is paramount.

-**Mitigation Strategies:**
-- Adhere to GDPR or similar data protection regulations.
-- Use privacy-preserving techniques like differential privacy.

-## Continuous Evaluation
-Even more than any regular software products, AI systems require ongoing monitoring and assessment to ensure they meet desired performance criteria and remain relevant.
-Without the most recent data, AI model performance might deteriorate.

-**Examples**:
-1. **Real-Time Fraud Detection**: As fraudsters change tactics, the AI model must adapt and improve.
-2. **E-commerce Recommendation Systems**: As product inventory or consumer behaviour changes, the recommendation algorithms should evolve.

-**Mitigation Strategies**:
-- Work with your Data Scientists and ML Engineers to develop a plan to continuously monitor model performance and create a continuous data feed to ensure the model has all the latest data needed.
-- Regularly collect user feedback and update the model as needed.

-You can build more ethical, efficient, and effective AI systems by being attentive to the aforementioned areas.

 # Conclusion

 AI offers numerous opportunities for innovation in product management.
-Awareness of its possibilities and ethical implications can significantly benefit your role as a Product Manager.
+Awareness of its possibilities can significantly benefit your role as a Product Manager.
 Be curious, follow AI trends, learn and create products that solve customer pain points and delight customers with the help of AI/ML features and algorithms.

+Check [Part 2]() for tips on what to pay attention to when building AI-based products.

 # Additional Resources